bank-vaults/vault-helm-chart/vault/README.md

 Please also note that scaling to more than 1 replicas can be made successfully only with a configured HA Storage backend.
 By default this chart uses `file` backend, which is not HA.

-> See https://www.vaultproject.io/docs/configuration/ for more information.
+> See the [official docs](https://developer.hashicorp.com/vault/docs/configuration) for more information.

 ## Installing the Chart